 Isn’t the whole idea of having a happy life to have fun and experience joy?
 That’s certainly what having an ageless lifestyle is about!

-But you don’t even think about what it means to be happy, experience joy or be ageless, because you’re busy just put one foot in front of the other day in and day out.
+But you don’t even think about what it means to be happy, experience joy or be ageless because you’re busy just put one foot in front of the other day in and day out.
 If you don’t think about it too much it’s okay.
-You tell

 So it’s not surprising you don’t know where to begin to look when do take a minute to wonder, “What is my passion?
 What is my life purpose?”